-PHILADELPHIA, Nov.
-26 –Dangerous or toxic toys can still be found on America’s store shelves, according to U.S. Public Interest Research Group’s 28th annual Trouble in Toyland report.
-The survey of hazardous toys found that despite recent progress, consumers must still be wary when shopping this holiday season.
+Albuquerque, NM, Dec.
+2 – Dangerous or toxic toys can still be found on America’s store shelves, according to New Mexico Public Interest Research Group’s 29th annual Trouble in Toyland report.
+The survey of hazardous toys found that, despite recent progress, consumers must still be wary when shopping this holiday season.

 “We should be able to trust that the toys we buy are safe.
-However, until that’s the case, parents need to watch out for common hazards when shopping for toys,” said Ashley Afranie-Sakyi
+However, until that’s the case, parents need to watch out for common hazards when shopping for toys,” said Jacob Peters.

-Over the past five years, stronger rules have helped get some of the most dangerous toys and children’s products off the market.
-Improvements made in 2008’s Consumer Product Safety Improvement Act tightened lead limits and phased out dangerous phthalates.
+Over the past six years, stronger rules have helped get some of the most dangerous toys and children’s products off the market.
+Rules put in place by the 2008 Consumer Product Safety Improvement Act tightened lead limits and phased out dangerous phthalates.
+The Consumer Product Safety Commission’s September ban on small, powerful toy magnet sets is also an important step forward.
 However, not all toys comply with the law, and holes in the toy safety net remain.

 # # #

-PennPIRG, the Pennsylvania Public Interest Research Group, takes on powerful interests on behalf of its members, working to win concrete results for our health and our well-being. www.pennpirg.org
+NMPIRG, the New Mexico Public Interest Research Group is a statewide non-profit, non-partisan organization that, takes on powerful interests on behalf of its members, working to win concrete results for our health and our well-being. www.nmpirg.org